 Solution 1 – Check Windows Update

-While your Windows Update is running, it is likely to end up in high the disk usage.
+While your Windows Update is running, it is likely to end up in high disk usage.
 So, if the update is taking place, wait for some time and the disk usage by Windows Modules Installer Worker will low down once the update is over.
 In case, update is not happening, quickly scan for new ones and install them.

 Step 1 – Launch Setting app by right-clicking Start icon and selecting Settings.
 Instead, you can also open Settings application by jointly pressing the keys Windows&I on the keyboard.